awsdocs/incident-manager-user-guide/doc_source/runbooks.md

 # Runbooks and automation<a name="runbooks"></a>

 A runbook drives incident mitigation and response\.
-AWS Systems Manager Incident Manager brings your runbooks to a central place, ensuring responders focus on mitigation instead of tracking down the next steps\.
-Setup and configure runbooks using AWS Systems Manager runbooks and connect them to an incident by defining them in a response plan\.
-For more information about Automation runbooks, see [AWS Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) in the Systems Manager user guide\.
+AWS Systems Manager Incident Manager collects your runbooks in a central place, ensuring responders focus on mitigation instead of tracking down their next steps\.

+You can setup and configure runbooks using AWS Systems Manager automation documents and connect them to an incident by defining them in a response plan\.
+For more information about Automation documents, see [AWS Systems Manager Automation](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation.html) in the Systems Manager user guide\.
 Using automation steps in runbooks incurs costs in Systems Manager\.
-For more information about Systems Manager billing, [Systems Manager pricing](http://aws.amazon.com/systems-manager/pricing/)\.
+For more information about Systems Manager billing, see [Systems Manager pricing](http://aws.amazon.com/systems-manager/pricing/)\.
 For more information about adding a runbook to a response plan, see [Response plans](response-plans.md)\.

 ## Define a runbook<a name="runbook-create"></a>

-When creating a runbook, you can follow the steps provided here or you can follow the more detailed guide provided in the [Working with runbooks](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-documents.html) section in the Systems Manager user guide\.
-If you're creating a multi\-account, multi\-region runbook, see [Running automations in multiple AWS Regions and accounts](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation-multiple-accounts-and-regions.html) in the Systems Manager user guide\.
+When creating a runbook, you can follow the steps provided here, or you can follow the more detailed guide provided in the [Working with runbooks](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-documents.html) section in the *Systems Manager User Guide*\.
+If you're creating a multi\-account, multi\-region runbook, see [Running automations in multiple AWS Regions and accounts](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-automation-multiple-accounts-and-regions.html) in the *Systems Manager User Guide*\.

 **Define a runbook**